jacksonliam/mjpg-streamer/mjpg-streamer-experimental/plugins/input_raspicam/README.md

 In order to have preview output shown on the raspi screen add the -preview option.

-This should run indefinately. ctrl-c closes mjpeg streamer and raspicam gracefully.
+This should run indefinitely. ctrl-c closes mjpeg streamer and raspicam gracefully.

 Based on https://github.com/raspberrypi/userland/blob/master/host_applications/linux/apps/raspicam/RaspiStill.c
 modified mmal header and source files from https://github.com/raspberrypi/userland/tree/master/interface/mmal